Report on Government Services 2024

 6. Magistrates’ court decisions resulting in a guilty outcome for defendants

-‘Magistrates’ court decisions resulting in a guilty outcome for defendants’ is an indicator of governments’ objective of supporting the judicial process to bring to justice those people responsible for committing an offence.
+‘Magistrates’ court decisions resulting in a guilty outcome for defendants’ is an indicator of governments’ objective to support the judicial process to bring to justice people responsible for committing an offence.

 ‘Magistrates’ court decisions resulting in a guilty outcome for defendants’ is defined as the proportion of Magistrates’ court decisions where the defendant pled guilty, was found guilty by the court or was found guilty ex‑parte (that is, a finding of guilt in the defendant's absence).
 The defendant is a person or organisation against whom one or more criminal charges have been laid.